Birding · Fall Colors · Lake · Views · Wildlife

-Trail is open daily from sunrise to 30 minutes past sunset.
+Trail is open daily from 6:00 am to 11:00 pm.
 No ATV or other motorized vehicles allowed.
 Hunting is not permitted.
 Bicycles are not allowed off the Oak Savannah Trail

 .
 Stay on the trail to protect the wildlife and yourself.
 Pets are permitted on a leash (6' or shorter).
 There are no restrooms or potable water source.

 The Hobart Prairie Grove preserves several habitats including wetlands, prairie remnants, white oak flatlands, and a rare bur oak savanna.
 At about 300 acres in size, it contains 343 native plants and an abundance of wildlife.
 This area is also noteworthy because of a unique soil that is made up of at least 70 percent silt and clay with the smaller portions of sand.
 This type of soil is one of the reasons for the outstanding diversity of life here at Hobart Prairie Grove.
-This very special place was added to the National Park System as part of a 1992 expansion of Indiana Dunes National Lakeshore.
+This very special place was added to the National Park System as part of a 1992 expansion of Indiana Dunes National Lakeshore (now the Indiana Dunes National Park).

 Need to Know